 While we know that the beach is the most popular reason people choose Galveston, we want to remind you that our historic downtown is the perfect way to spend the afternoon or evening.
-And, there are new businesses to browse.
+Galveston’s downtown is always welcoming new businesses so you may just find a new favorite place to shop or eat.
+By the way, make sure you take a selfie in front of the new mural at Saengerfest Park.

 New dining and nightlight options: